fullstorydev/fullstory-babel-plugin-annotate-react/README.md

 This is a Babel plugin that annotates React components with stable attributes that can be used to search and select using [FullStory](https://www.fullstory.com/).
 This is most useful when using a React system that generates dynamic names for Components or rearranges elements.

 For React on the web the attributes are `data-component`, `data-element`, and `data-source-file`.
 For React Native the attributes are `dataComponent`, `dataElement`, and `dataSourceFile`.
+These attribute names may be customized by setting the `componentAttribute`, `elementAttribute`, and `sourceFileAttribute` configuration options.

 The component attribute names the `React.Component` and the element attribute names the original native elements like `View` or `Image` or an emitter of DOM elements like `Fragment`.